microsoft/attested-ohttp-client/README.md

 ```shell
 ./scripts/build-pyohttp.sh
 ```

-The [sample python script](samples/ohttp-client-cli.py) shows how to make an attested OHTTP inference request to a Confidential Whisper endpoint using this package.
+Install the package from ```target/wheels``` using pip.
+The [sample python script](samples/ohttp-client-cli.py) shows how use this package and make an attested OHTTP inference request to a confidential whisper endpoint.

 ## Docker